GenCyber Team Members

 GenCyber is a national initiative that is supported by the National Science Foundation and the National Security Agency.
 This program has the following objectives:

-Under the leadership of Waleed Farag, grant PI, IUP, along with a selected group of national universities, has again been awarded funding for four years in a row to run the GenCyber program in summer 2019.
-This year student camp is open to middle and
+Under the leadership of professor Waleed Farag, IUP, along with a handful of national universities, has been awarded funding to run the GenCyber program in the summer of 2021 for the sixth year in a row.
+This year, the camp is open to middle and high

-high school students.
-The prospective camp will address essential security concepts in an interesting, novel approach to foster interest in cybersecurity among middle and high school students in western Pennsylvania.
+school students and teachers.
+It will address essential security concepts with an interesting, novel approach to strengthen interest in cybersecurity among middle and high school students and teachers in Pennsylvania and beyond.